dracuxan/CBasics/README.md

 Learning the fundamentals of C programming.
 Starting of with basic concepts and gradually transitioning into low-level programming topics.

+> [!WARNING]\
+> Some of this code might affect the kernel when executed!
+Run with extreme caution!! [ideally in a vm]

 ## Executing Files

 To compile and run a C program, use the `run.sh` script: